Herbert-Karl/digital-asm/README.md

 It started as part of a study work at the DHBW Mosbach in Spring 2020.
 The extension is licensed unter GPLv3.

+The extension was previously published under [Herbert-Karl.digital-asm](https://marketplace.visualstudio.com/items?itemName=Herbert-Karl.digital-asm), but I lost access to that publisher account.
+That version should be seen as legacy / deprecated.

 ## Features

 * Language Grammar Definition for the Assembler